mr-ema/dotfiles/config/nvim/README.md

 </br>

 ## Tips
+- Run `:TSInstall <language_to_install>` to install syntax highlighting and other features for the specific language
 - Run `:Telescope keymaps` to list set keymaps
 - Press `<leader>cd` to update telescope search path
 - Run `:Mason` to list all lsp servers available